stashed/stash/docs/concepts/crds/snapshot.md

 ## What is Snapshot

 A `Snapshot` is a representation of backup snapshot in a Kubernetes native way.
-Stash uses an [Aggregated API Server](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/aggregated-api-servers.md) to provide `view`, `list` and `delete` capabilities for snapshots from the backend.
+Stash uses an [Aggregated API Server](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/aggregated-api-servers.md) to provide `get` and `list` capabilities for snapshots from the backend.

 This enables you to view some useful information such as `creationTimestamp`, `snapshot id`, `backed up path` etc of a snapshot.
 This also provides the capability to restore a specific snapshot.